btnguyen2k/dzit/trunk/php5/demo/readme.txt

 Demo:
     + dphp-template as template engine (only 1 template: php)

-- cookieviewer: a simple Dzit-based application.
+- sessionviewer: a simple Dzit-based application.
 This application allows users to view the current value of http session.
 Demo:
-    + dphp-commons-logging as logging system.
     + dphp-template as template engine (only 1 template: smarty)

 - simpleblog: a *very* simple blog system